tbaghfalaki/GCPBayes/README.md

 > This vignette can reproduces a part of the simulation study of our submitted paper entitled as follows:

   > Bayesian meta-analysis models to Cross Cancer Genomic Investigation of pleiotropic effects using group structure.
-Baghfalaki T., P.E.
-Sugier, T. Truong, A.T.
-Pettitt, .
-Mengersen, and B. Liquet (2020).